newbieYoung/Simple-Crop/README.md

 - Image supports rotation at any angle;
 - Supports border judgment.
 When there is a blank in the crop frame, the picture is automatically absorbed to completely fill the crop frame;
 - Mobile terminal zoom is based on the center of two fingers;
-- Supports mobile and PC;
+- Supports Mobile and PC;
 - Supports script, React, Vue, AngularJS (Vue, AngularJS to be implemented);
 - Has an interactive experience comparable to native clients.